What is student loan default?

 Can you go to jail for student loan default?

 Generally speaking, you cannot go to jail for defaulting on your student loans.
-However, your lender can and likely will sue you, your credit score could take a significant hit, your wages could be garnished and you could wind up owing a lot more in fees and interest over the long run.
+However, your lender can and likely will sue you, your credit score could take a significant hit, your wages could be garnished and you could end up owing a lot more in fees and interest over the long run.